BUILD Lab

 Chaela Nutor, M.A.

-Chaela is a fourth year graduate student in the Clinical Psychology Doctoral Program at Emory University.
+Chaela is a fifth year graduate student in the Clinical Psychology Doctoral Program at Emory University.
 She received her BA in Psychology from the University of Pennsylvania in 2018.
 Chaela then spent two years at the Yale Child Study Center as a Developmental Psychopathology and Social Neuroscience research fellow where she closely examined health disparities in autism spectrum disorder.
 With her research, she aims to better understand the environmental factors that lead to disparities in child development.
 She is also a 2020 recipient of a NIH Diversity

 Supplement grant for the ECHO consortium.
 Outside of research, she enjoys exercising, dancing, and trying new foods.

-Jocelyn Stanfield, B.A.
+Jocelyn Stanfield, M.A.

-Jocelyn is a second year graduate student in the Clinical Psychology Doctoral Program at Emory University.
+Jocelyn is a third year graduate student in the Clinical Psychology Doctoral Program at Emory University.
 She graduated with a B.A. in Psychology from Emory in 2020.
 Jocelyn then joined Dr. Laura Stroud’s lab at Brown University.
 There, she continued her research on substance use during pregnancy and examined sociocultural factors that may play a role in this behavior.
-As a graduate student, Jocelyn seeks to investigate how perinatal adversity influences the mental wellbeing of Black women and their children.
-She is also a
+As a graduate student, Jocelyn seeks to investigate how perinatal adversity influences the mental wellbeing and subsequent behavior of Black women and their

 American community and decrease health disparities.
 Nia is specifically interested in how prenatal stressors are related to mother’s sleep quality and how that is related to postpartum outcomes.
 In her free time, Nia enjoys traveling, learning how to powerlift, and trying out new recipes.